MengLiuPurdue/graph_lib/README.md

  * seedids - indices of seed set
  * nseedids - number of indices in seed set
  * xids, xlength, values - the solution vector

+## Usage
+Inside the lib/graph\_lib\_test folder, use

+	make

+to create the dynamic library and all the executable files, use

+	make test

+to run all the build-in examples, use

+	make clean

+to delete all the generated files.